ChiragDugar04/Loan_Approval_Predictor/README.md

-📜 Future Improvements
+## 🤖 Future Improvements

-✔ Improve model accuracy with hyperparameter tuning
+- ✨ Implement Grad-CAM to visualize CNN attention on the images.
-✔ Add explainability using SHAP
+- ✨ Train on a larger dataset for more generalizable predictions.
-✔ Deploy as a web service using AWS/GCP
+- ✨ Create a REST API for model inference.

-✔ Implement additional risk metrics
+---

-📜 License
+## 📝 License

-This project is under the MIT License.
+This project is open-source and available under the **MIT License**.